What’s The Recommended Exercise Routine For A 7-8-month-old Puppy?

 Provide Mental Stimulation

 In addition to physical exercise, it is important to provide mental stimulation for your young pup.
-Incorporate interactive toys, puzzle toys, or dispensers into your exercise routine.
+Incorporate interactive toys, puzzle toys, or treat dispensers into your exercise routine.
 These activities engage your puppy's mind and prevent boredom, making the exercise session more enjoyable and rewarding for them.

 Socialization and Training